onemanylov/humanchat/README.md

 # Terminal B
 bun run dev

+# Terminal C
+bun run dev:party
 ```

 The app runs at `http://localhost:3000`.
 The public tunnel will be printed by the ngrok process.

+The PartyKit development server starts on port `1999` and should be kept running alongside the Next.js dev server.

 app entrypoint code is in `src/app/home.tsx`.